plone/documentation/about/contributing/rst-styleguide.rst

 .. code-block:: rst

    ==================================
-   Writing and updating this document
+   Writing And Updating This Document
    ==================================

 * A single paragraph of text consisting of 1-3 sentences is recommended, so that the same text fits into the search engine results: